Rasmus-Kibshede/si_lecture_kea_2024/00._Tasks/04._/04b._Database_granular_access/Database_docs.md

 5. **Compatibility Challenges**: Some applications or frameworks may not fully support granular access control features provided by MySQL, which could lead to compatibility issues or limited functionality when integrating with such systems.

-In summary, while granular access control in MySQL offers significant benefits in terms of security and compliance, it also comes with challenges related to complexity, performance, administration, and compatibility that need to be carefully addressed to maximize its effectiveness.

 ### Postgresql

 **Pros:**